vyos/vyos-documentation/docs/nat.rst

 Usage
 ^^^^^

 NPTv6 is very useful for IPv6 multihoming.
-Let's assume the following network
+It is also commonly used when the external IPv6 prefix is dynamic, as it prevents the need for renumbering of internal hosts when the extern prefix changes.

-configuration:
+Let's assume the following network configuration:

 * eth0 : LAN
 * eth1 : WAN1, with 2001:db8:e1::/48 routed towards it